joakimk/pipeline/README.md

 ### Build status API

-Build status are reported to `/api/build_statuses` as a POST with the following attributes:
+Build status are reported to `/api/build_status` as a POST with the following attributes:

+* *token*: The api token.
 * *name*: The name of the build (e.g. foo_tests or foo_deploy).
 The app assumes that each build has a unique name.
 You use mappings configured for each project to display short names as in the screenshot.
 * *repository*: The repository path (e.g. git@github...).
 * *revision*: The git revision.